 Travel through the spectacular Cairngorms National Park to Pitlochry, the Victorian mountain resort set amongst a beautiful scenery.
 Then, head to St. Andrews, whose Royal and Ancient Golf Club has given us the rules of golfing.
 Finally, cross the elegant Forth Road Bridge to Edinburgh.
 A suggestion for this evening: a traditional Scottish night out with Highland dancers, bagpipers, and, of course, the Ceremony of the Haggis.

 A full day to enjoy the Scottish capital.
 Morning sightseeing with a Local Guide introduces you to the 200-year-old “New Town,” home to famous scientists, inventors, and novelists.
 In the “Old Town,” visit EDINBURGH CASTLE to admire Scotland’s Crown Jewels.
 Afternoon at leisure.
 Later, a unique optional experience: board the former Royal Yacht Britannia, which was once the perfect royal residence for glittering state visits and family holidays.
 Tour five decks and see how the Royal Family and crew of 240 lived and worked on board.
 Dinner rounds off this optional evening.
-For departure numbers 0731, 0807, and 0814, tickets are included for tonight’s performance of the world-renowned MILITARY TATTOO.
+For departures July 28, August 4 and 11, tickets are included for tonight’s performance of the world-renowned MILITARY TATTOO.

 Your vacation ends with breakfast this morning.